openstack/python-novaclient/doc/source/cli/nova.rst

   Fetch migrations for the given instance.

 ``--host <host>``
-  Fetch migrations for the given host.
+  Fetch migrations for the given source or destination host.

 ``--status <status>``
   Fetch migrations for the given status.